-OMNI specializes in thermoset polymers, but more specifically High Performance Silicones and Urethanes.
-Over the years OMNI has developed many molding methods to produce our customers end product.
-These molding operations range from open cast, compression molding, spin-casting, injection molding, transfer molding, and large volume machine casting.
+OMNI specializes in thermoset polymers, but more specifically High-Performance Silicones and Urethanes.
+Over the years OMNI has developed many molding methods to produce our customers’ end product.
+These molding operations range from open casting, compression molding, spin-casting, injection molding, transfer molding, and large-volume machine casting.

-Open casting is the most basic form of molding that OMNI utilizes.
+Open casting is the most basic form of plastic molding technology that OMNI utilizes.
 In this operation, the material is cast into an open mold that is never closed and more often than not requires a secondary machining operation to finish the part.

 Large Volume Machine Casting

 In this operation, a machine mixes, meters, and pushes the material into a mold.
 Based on the volume of the part, it will decide if this is to be a closed or open mold.
 We use these machines to cast parts from just a few pounds of cured material to 2500+ lbs of cured material.
 There are limitations with this process, as the total number of materials available to use is limited by the equipment design.

 At OMNI, we pride ourselves in the high quality of our work and are committed to our customer’s overall satisfaction.
 Because of this unwavering commitment, OMNI worked to obtain an ISO 9001:2008 certification.
 After the new standard was released, we achieved and maintained certification for an ISO 9001:2015 quality standard.
 This is one way we stand behind our quality, ensuring we live up to our commitment as a leading plastics manufacturer to each and every one of our customers.